 History and Characteristics

 Much of its success and resilience is due to its government structure.
 The constitution – provisional until 1996 – gives the seven emirates the right to decide on issues of local administration and economic and social policies, and it grants each emirate control over its own mineral and oil wealth.
-Only areas such as foreign policy and national security fell under the control of the federal government.
+Only areas such as foreign policy and national security fall under the control of the federal government.
 This arrangement assured each constituent emirate that the larger federal entity represents a distinct net benefit with respect to individual sustainability and prosperity.

-As the ruling families in the UAE enjoy a high degree of legitimacy, there has been little impetus to diversify the political system and expand participatory mechanisms for citizens.
-While the institutional capacity of governmental organs is continually augmented and improved, decision-making in the end remains completely centralized.
-Public attempts to petition the state are promptly suppressed.
-Internal security services are omnipresent, and current legislation prohibits any criticism of the state or anything that can be classified as damaging to the country’s reputation.
 Since the outbreak of the Arab Spring protests in 2011, the UAE leadership has taken a determined stance against all forces associated with political Islam, viewing such movements as a direct threat to the stability of the country and the wider region.
 This has also led to the UAE increasing its involvement in regional affairs and its willingness to take a more confrontational approach to safeguarding what it considers to be its national interests.
-In particular, the UAE’s involvement in Yemen and Libya has attracted increased criticism of its position.
-Simultaneously, the UAE, alongside Bahrain, was the first Arab Gulf state to normalize its relationship with Israel through the Abraham Accords in September 2020, recognizing Israel’s sovereignty and establishing full diplomatic ties.
+In particular, the UAE’s involvement in Yemen and Libya, and more recently Sudan has attracted increased criticism of its position.
+Simultaneously, the UAE, alongside Bahrain, was the first Arab Gulf state to normalize its relationship with Israel through the Abraham Accords in September 2020 – recognizing Israel’s sovereignty and establishing full diplomatic ties.

 Political Transformation